LorenzoPunzi/frac-comp/README.md

 ```bash
   python frac-comp pi [options]
 ```
+If a variable is not given, the program will prompt the user to do so.

 ### Input Files
-In order to use the program, some form of input must be given by the user in order to locate the fraction files to compare.
+Furthermore, some form of input must be given by the user in order to locate the fraction files to compare.
 The input files can be given directly, by entering two paths to the files separated by a space following the variable,
 ```bash
   python frac-comp pi inputfile1.txt dir/inputfile2.txt [options]